Status of Women Award of Distinction

 The Committee will gather additional information about nominees, if necessary, to help make its decisions.

-Please send all nominations to the Chair, OCUFA Status of Women Committee, c/o OCUFA, 83 Yonge Street, Suite 300, Toronto, ON M5C 1S8.
+Please send all nominations to the Chair, OCUFA Status of Women Committee, c/o OCUFA, 17 Isabella Street, Toronto, ON M4Y 1M7.